sabmwqes/mc-converter/README.md

 ## Requirement
 Web browser such as Chrome.
 ## Note
-The number in the mc file name is probably UNIX time (epoch seconds).
+The number in the mc file name is UNIX time (epoch seconds).
 ## Author
 -> user/203125
 ## License